 Nitrogen is the most quickly used up and, therefore, the one that must be replaced most often.

-Different Plants Use Different Types Of Fertilizers
+The “Complete Fertilizer” – Different Plants Use Specific Fertilizers

 For root crops such as potatoes, carrots, and beets, look for a high potash content.

-When you buy one you know exactly the percentage of nitrogen, phosphoric acid, and potash in each bag and whether or not it contains trace minerals.
+When you buy one you know exactly the percentage of nitrogen, phosphoric acid, and potash in each 50-pound bag and whether or not it contains trace minerals.

-For a potato patch you may select the formula 5-8-7; for celery, 8-4-4; for roses, 4-12-4; for tomatoes 4-6-6.
-A general all-around mixture is 5-10-5.
-The base of a chemical fertilizer is usually sand.
+A general all-purpose mixture is 5-10-5.
+The base of a chemical is usually sand.

-Chemical fertilizers use up the humus in the soil.
+Commercial fertilizers use up the humus in the soil.
 They are short lasting and often leave a residue in the soil that causes an acid or alkali reaction.

 Therefore, you should not use the same chemical mixture on the soil year after year.
 You must also add large quantities of humus to replace that which is lost.